anirudhrathinam94/stuff/volunteering/01-basics/README.md

 However what if we have ten java files? or a hundred? or a thousand?
 We cannot run the command for all of them.
 Which is why we compile pakcages into jars.
 Think of a jar as a collection of class files.

+Create file structure as follows:

+    .
+    ├── build
+    │   ├── classes
+    │   │   └── tutorial
+    │   │       ├── Hello.class
+    │   │       └── Statement.class
+    │   └── jar
+    └── src
+        ├── Hello.java
+        └── Statement.java

+Run the following command to create the jar

+    jar cf build/jar/Hello.jar -C build/classes/tutorial .

+Now our job is to run this.
+If we try to run the jar using the following command:

+    java -jar build/jar/Hello.jar

+We get an error saying no main manifest attribute, in build/jar/Hello.jar.
+This is because there are 2 types of jars - Executable and Non Executable jars.
+This is non executable.
+We can draw parallels in the windows world where we have .exe and .dll both are a collection of classes but .exe is executable, .dll is non executable.
+However in java both executable and non executable have the .jar extension.

+In order to make a .jar executable, we need somthing called a manifest file.

+    echo Main-Class: tutorial.Hello>myManifest

+Then run the following to create the executable jar:

+    jar cfm build/jar/Hello.jar myManifest -C build/classes .

+By looking at the jar file name you cannot tell if it is an executable but if you try running it, it gets executed successfully.

+Folder structure is shown below:

+    .
+    ├── build
+    │   ├── classes
+    │   │   └── tutorial
+    │   │       ├── Hello.class
+    │   │       └── Statement.class
+    │   └── jar
+    │       └── Hello.jar
+    ├── myManifest
+    └── src
+        ├── Hello.java
+        └── Statement.java

+We had to do all this crap just to run a simple hello world program.
+Bigger projects can get far more complicated.
+When we deploy apps to the server, we need an easier way to build files so they can be executed.
+Doing it manually is time consuming (for larger projects) and error prone.
+This is where the need to automate the build process arises.

 **Need for automation (Ant basics)**